Creative Commons License 2023 Volume 10 Issue 2

 To favor the good growth of maize seedlings, chicken droppings (10 tons/hectare) and urea (150 kg/ha) were used as organic amendments on the experimental plot.

-Extraction of the aqueous extract of Ricinus communis
+Extraction of the aqueous extract of R. communis

 The preparation protocol suggested by Zirihi and Kra [12, 13] was used.
 Seed capsules of R. communis were collected and dried in the shade for 5 weeks.
 The organs were ground with a blender.
-One hundred grams (100g) of powder from each plant was diluted in 2 liters of distilled water.
-The resulting mixture was homogenized in a blender for 5 minutes, then filtered through a white poplin fabric.
+One hundred grams (100 g) of powder from each plant was diluted in 2 liters of distilled water.
+The resulting mixture was homogenized in a blender for 5 minutes and then filtered through a white poplin fabric.
 The 1st filtrate was homogenized in the blender and then filtered for the 2nd time with Whatman paper.
 A 3rd filtration was then carried out using a funnel containing cotton wool.
-The last filtrate obtained was concentrated by evaporation in an oven set at 50°C for 48 hours.
+The last filtrate obtained was concentrated by evaporation in an oven set at 50 °C for 48 hours.

 Determination of the concentrations of extracts applied in the field

 Beforehand, toxicity tests were carried out in the laboratory on 2 plants (R. communis and Azadirachta indica) on the A. denuda beetles.
-Such tests consisted in evaluating the insecticidal effect of these 2 plants on the mortality of A. denuda to determine the most effective plant and concentration.
-The results of the laboratory tests showed that the aqueous extract of R. communis was the most effective on the Coleoptera as it induced a mortality rate of 80% on A. denuda at a lethal concentration of 110g/l [14, 15].
-R. Communis was, therefore, selected for the field experiments.
-Based on these laboratory results, 3 concentrations of R. Communis extract were determined while taking into account the non-laboratory conditions in the natural environment (field):
+Such tests consisted of evaluating the insecticidal effect of these 2 plants on the mortality of A. denuda to determine the most effective plant and concentration.
+The results of the laboratory tests showed that the aqueous extract of R. communis was the most effective on the Coleoptera as it induced a mortality rate of 80% on A. denuda at a lethal concentration of 110 g/l [14, 15].
+R. communis was, therefore, selected for the field experiments.
+Based on these laboratory results, 3 concentrations of R. communis extract were determined while taking into account the non-laboratory conditions in the natural environment (field):

 110 g/l (80% effective dose in the laboratory): Treatment (T1)